brigidar/galaxy_workflows/README.md

 #####Excluding with a closed reference:
 Use the workflow **"Excluded Regions (closed reference)"**.
 If you have a closed reference with known mobilome and repeated regions this step can be skipped.
 Provide a interval formatted file with the coordinates of the regions to exclude.
-If you don't know the mobilome use [PHAST] (http://phast.wishartlab.com/) for phage regions prediction and save regions as an interval formatted file.
+If you don't know the mobilome use [PHASTER] (http://phaster.ca/) for phage regions prediction and save regions as an interval formatted file.
 Use [ISFinder] (https://www-is.biotoul.fr/) to predict IS elements for your species of interest.
 This needs to be done only once per species.
 If your species carries any other mobile genetic elements within the chromosome please add the regions to the interval file (e.g. resistance cassettes).

 #####Excluding with a draft genome reference (no reads):
 Use the workflow **"Excluded Regions (draft genome)"**.